 Benefits and Opportunities

-- Participate in designing and delivering 100-level science courses for non-science majors,
+- Participate in designing and delivering SLP-affiliated science courses

-- Students are also welcome to join the weekly Science Literacy Teaching Journal Club to learn more about scientific teaching.
+- Participate in the weekly Science Literacy Teaching Journal Club to learn more about scientific teaching and evidence-based pedagogy

-See the Application section to see a list of activities in which previous fellows and scholars have participated.
+See the Application (Why Apply) section to see a list of activities in which previous fellows and scholars have participated.

 Graduate SLP Fellows Eligibility Requirements and Qualifications